Visit Logged

 Cruisers Net is proud to be a member of the Atlantic Intracoastal Waterway Association whose lobbying work is crucial to keeping the Waterway navigable.
 Your membership dollars directly support their vital work.
 Please join and encourage your boating neighbors to do likewise, regardless of their homeport.

-The Atlantic Intracoastal Waterway Association will hold our Annual Meeting on Thursday, November 19, 2020.
-We are pleased to present this virtual collaborative event to bring together our members and stakeholders and connect them with federal and state agencies who have leadership roles in managing the waterway.
+Please make plans to join us on Thursday, November 19th for this virtual, collaborative event bringing together our members and stakeholders to connect with the federal and state agencies who have leadership roles in managing the waterway.

 Sessions will include: